JandyStephens/Word-Guess-Game/README.md

 For help on this project, please email jandy@uw.edu.

-Thank you to the group of contributers that helped make this project successful:
+Thank you to the group of contributers that helped me troubleshoot as I created this project:
 Joe
 Denis
 Trae